Asian shares mixed, dollar strong as investors eye Fed meeting

-This left MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) trading flat.
+This left MSCI’s broadest index of Asia-Pacific shares outside Japan trading flat.

 However, futures indicated European and U.S. markets were set to open higher.
 U.S. stock futures rose 0.16%, Euro Stoxx 50 futures were up 0.39% and FTSE futures were up 0.31%.